Andonome/lk/vim/vim-completion.md

 tags: [ "Documentation", "vim" ]
 ---

-Complete the word:
+Complete the word by searching for the *n*ext similar word:

 > C-n

+Complete the word by searching for a *p*revious similar word:

+> C-p

-Complete the full segment:
+Complete the full line:

 > C-x C-l